 - Third parties verifying (TPV)’ requirement (Article 28).

-This list is updated by ESMA where necessary.
+This list is updated by ESMA as necessary.

-In accordance with Article 36(3) of the Securitisation Regulation, a specific securitisation committee, the Joint Committee Securitisation Committee (JCSC) has been established within the framework of the Joint Committee of the European Supervisory Authorities to help competent authorities to be able to closely cooperate in order to carry out their duties.
+In accordance with Article 36(3) of the Securitisation Regulation, a specific securitisation committee, the Joint Committee Securitisation Committee (JCSC), has been established within the framework of the Joint Committee of the European Supervisory Authorities to help competent authorities cooperate in order to carry out their duties.
 This committee, inter alia, analyses securitisation issues of a cross-sectoral nature and publishes JCSC Q&As.